phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/1-desktop.html.md

 [PhoneGap CLI](/getting-started/1-install-phonegap/cli) and built for those who prefer a more visual user interface over a command line interface approach.

-Get stated using [PhoneGap Desktop](https://github.com/phonegap/phonegap-app-desktop/releases) by downloading the latest installer for your operating system and continuing with the instructions below:
+Get started using [PhoneGap Desktop](https://github.com/phonegap/phonegap-app-desktop/releases) by downloading the latest installer for your operating system and continuing with the instructions below:

 - [Mac OSX](https://github.com/phonegap/phonegap-app-desktop/releases/download/0.1.5/PhoneGapDesktop.dmg)